Skip to content

 ANA Test vs. ANA Profile (ENA Blot)

-Autoimmunity related to Antinuclear Antibodies (ANA) can be diagnosed with many different levels of testing and methods, including a simple ANA blood test, ANA Titer (ANA by IFA), and ANA Profile (ANA/ENA Blot)
+Autoimmunity related to Antinuclear Antibodies (ANA) can be evaluated through different levels of testing and methods, including a simple ANA blood test, ANA Titer (ANA by IFA), and ANA Profile (ANA/ENA Blot)

-• ANA Test (Screening): At Thyrocare, this test is performed using a fully automated Indirect Solid Phase Immunoassay method.
+• ANA Test (Screening): At Thyrocare, the Antinuclear Antibodies (ANA) test is performed using a fully automated Indirect Solid Phase Immunoassay method.
 It answers a simple question: Are autoimmune antibodies present?
 It provides quantitative results in AU/mL units, but does not identify the specific antibody.

 • ANA Titer Test or ANA by IFA (Second Level): Done by Thyrocare via fully automated Indirect IFA (Immunofluorescence Assay) to confirm the presence of autoimmune antibodies.
 It provides a positive/negative result, or a titer (concentration level, e.g., 1:80, 1:320) for positive cases, but does not identify the specific antibody.

-• ANA Profile (ENA Blot Panel): This test extracts 18 autoimmune antibodies via Immunoblot technology.
-It answers a complex question: Which exact antibodies are causing the issue?
-It is often ordered after a positive screening test to establish a clinical diagnosis.
+• ANA Profile (ENA Blot Panel): This test panel extracts 18 autoimmune antibodies via Immunoblot technology.
+It answers a complex question: Which specific antibodies are present?
+It is often ordered after a positive screening test to provide more specific antibody information for clinical correlation.

 Basic vs. Comprehensive ANA/ENA Profiles